Perhap/perhap/README.md

 Perhap is an event store and service framework.
 That means you can send it events, and it will share those events with services that have registered an interest in them so that the services can use those events to update their projections (or reductions).

-Perhap is "purely functional" in that events are immutable and services are implemented as pure functions.
+Perhap is "purely functional" in that events are immutable and services are implemented as pure functions in pretty much pure Elixir (i.e. there's virtually no framework code in your services, just business logic.)

 Perhap is inspired by domain driven design in that it implements a bounded context containing domain services that manage entity models that are created and updated based on domain events.